vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. From a mobile or desktop browser
 2. From an iOS or Android native app

-After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the browser or native app that started the payment flow (via a the fallback URI provided by the merchant when the order is created).
+After the user has finished (or cancelled) the payment in the Vipps app, the user is returned back to the browser or native app that started the payment flow (via a the fallback URL provided by the merchant when the order is created).
 The merchant app or website should then query the ecom API for the updated state of the payment operation.

 *NOTE:* When the user arrives back in the merchant app or website, we strongly recommend that you perform a call to the ecom api to check the state of the transaction.
 While some of the state of the ecom operation *can* be derived from things like wether or not user returned successfully from the native app, the most reliable